swiftbar/SwiftBar/README.md

 Script should produce output (`STDOUT`) in the required format (see next chapter).
 Script errors should be redirected to `STDERR`.

-Plugin API is adopted from the [BitBar](https://github.com/matryer/bitbar), which means that SwiftBar can run any existing BitBar plugin.
+Plugin API is adopted from the [BitBar\xbar](https://github.com/matryer/bitbar), which means that SwiftBar can run any existing BitBar\xbar plugin.

 ### Script Output